Autoenrollment Connector: Windows Integration

 As a final step, activate support for AES128 and AES256 for this account.

-Then set the Service Principal Name (SPN) to the Active Directory for this user account:
+Set the Service Principal Name (SPN) to the Active Directory for this user account:

 setspn -s HTTP/aec-service.demo.mtg aec-service

-Which has the form HTTP/<FQDN where AEC runs>.
+which has the form HTTP/<FQDN where AEC runs>.

-Configure the principal name of this user to the app.auth.service-principal property of application.properties.
+TIP:Configure the principal name of this user to the app.auth.service-principal property of application.properties.
+Example: app.auth.service-principal=HTTP/aec-service.demo.mtg

 The SPN of the user must match the domain name of the server running the AEC.
-In this example, the domain name of the server running AEC must be set to aec-service.demo.mtg.

-Then create a keytab file for this user to store its credentials:
+Finally create a keytab file for this user to store its credentials:

 ktpass -out application.keytab -mapUser aec-service@DEMO.MTG +rndPass -mapOp set +DumpSalt -crypto AES256-SHA1 -ptype KRB5_NT_PRINCIPAL -princ HTTP/aec-service.demo.mtg@DEMO.MTG